 Betterment Fees vs Vanguard Fees

-Vanguard can charge lower fees than Betterment for service that includes access to human advice because it essentially gets to ‘double-dip’, meaning that it makes money not only from portfolio management fees, but also from expense ratios charged at the fund level – because it uses its own funds in portfolios.
+Insight: Vanguard can afford to charge lower management fees than Betterment for service that includes access to human advice because it essentially gets to ‘double-dip’, meaning that it makes money not only from portfolio management fees, but also from expense ratios charged at the fund level – because it uses its own funds in portfolios.
 This is a luxury Betterment and other robo-advisors do not enjoy.

 Betterment vs Vanguard

 The Betterment account minimum for its Digital service is rock bottom – it’s %0!
 You can sign up and become familiar with how Betterment works without depositing a penny.

 However, the minimum account size needed to get access to human advice by phone is $100,000 for the Betterment Premium service tier.

 For clients with less than $50,000 available to deposit, Betterment is the only choice because that’s the required minimum deposit to get started with Vanguard.

 Compare Betterment Vs Vanguard: Fees & Account Minimum: Vanguard imposes a $50,000 minimum hurdle, so investors with less than $50,000 available can only select Betterment.

 For investors who can invest $50,000 or more and want access to human advice, Vanguard charges lower fees (0.30%) and has a lower account minimum ($50,000).

 If human advice is less important to you and an automated investment management solution suffices, Betterment charges lower fees (0.25%) and has the lower account minimum ($0).